 Doctors are required to stay current in their knowledge of treatment methods and to meet a reasonable standard of care and failure to do so may make them liable to pay compensation for any injuries that result from their sub-standard care.
 The courts maintain that doctors have a duty to conduct their practice in accordance with the conduct of a prudent and diligent doctor in similar circumstances and that specialists have a duty to exercise the degree of skill and knowledge of an average specialist in that particular field.
 The effect of this is that there are no absolute standards and a healthcare professional will be judged by average competent standards assessed on the basis of what was known or should have known at the time of the alleged negligence.

-In addition to showing that there was negligence it is also necessary to show that the negligence actually caused some injury or harm to the patient.
+In addition to showing that there was negligence it is also necessary for a medical malpractice lawyer to show that the negligence actually caused some injury or harm to the patient.
 It is usually necessary to establish the natural progression of the illness and the likely outcome if non-negligent treatment had been given in order to compare the outcome following the negligent treatment.
 If injury and damage are proved by medical malpractice lawyers to be caused as a result of negligence by a health care provider then compensation may include financial awards for:-